During his stay in Berlin in 1764, Boswell lived in the house of Karl David Kircheisen, the president of the Berlin city council.

 - 3. According to Gentleman's Magazine, August, 1765.

 Dempster and Boswell probably met in the Select Society, a literary social club of Edinburgh to which Boswell was admitted ca. 1760.
 In 1761 Dempster wrote Boswell a letter of introduction to Andrew Erskine, believing that the two of them would get on fine - just two years later, Erskine and Boswell published their already extensive correspondence.
 On November 3, 1763, Boswell described Dempster as "a most agreeable well-bred man, sensible and clever, gentle and amiable, quite a gentleman".

-In Dempster's letters to Boswell, and Boswells description of him in LJ, we get the feeling that Dempster genuinely cared about Boswell, whereas Boswell (as was his style) was somewhat more reserved.
-Dempsters humor also seems to have been a bit too harsh for Boswell at times, especially when, on February 15, 1763, Dempster and Andrew Erskine presented him with a hoax letter supposedly written by David Hume.
-A few weeks later, however, Boswell had forgiven all, and described Dempster as "a most agreeable man: has fine sense, sweet dispositions, and the true manners of a gentleman."
-(LJ260263) They kept on occasional correspondence until Boswell's death in 1795.
+Although his sense of humous seems to have been a bit too harsh for Boswell at times, for example when, on February 15, 1763, Dempster and Andrew Erskine presented Boswell with a hoax letter supposedly written by David Hume.
+A few weeks later, however, Boswell had forgiven all, and described Dempster as "a most agreeable man: has fine sense, sweet dispositions, and the true manners of a gentleman."1

 Dempster co-authored, with Boswell and Andrew Erskine, Critical Strictures on the New Tragedy of 'Elvira', written by Mr. David Malloch in 1763.